 Are spanking and later alcohol abuse related?
-And if so, how are they related?
+And if so, how?

-A provocative study concluded that children who are spanked are twice as likely to develop alcohol abuse problems.
+A provocative study made a surprising conclusion.
+That children who are spanked are twice as likely to have alcohol abuse problems.
 It found that they are more likely to engage in anti-social behavior as adults.
 Such children also had more anxiety disorders in adulthood.

 The authors claim that spanking causes later alcohol abuse and other problems.
 But does spanking really lead to alcohol abuse?

 There are good reasons to think not.
-For example, we know that children with impulsive natures are more likely to be spanked.
+For instance, we know that children with impulsive natures are more likely to be spanked.
 And impulsive people may well be more likely to have drinking problems.
 That would include such things as fighting and driving while drunk.

 If it’s not impulsivity, it may be sensation-seeking, aggression, or any of a number of other personality factors.
 They’re all linked with both being spanked and abusing alcohol.

 Other research has suggested that having a drink at an early age causes later drinking problems.
 But does that early drink really cause drinking problems later?

 Again, sensation-seeking, impulsivity, or any of a large number of other personal factors might lead to both.
 That is, trying alcohol at an early age and having drinking problems later in life.

 It also fails account for the fact that parents and their children share numerous genes in common.
 The list of weaknesses goes on and on.

 So it’s not likely that either spanking or early drinking actually causes drinking problems among adults.
 But in spite of this, the spanking study has led to demands that spanking be outlawed.